DHTMLX/docs-diagram/docs/api/cell_manager/getsubheadertype_method.md

 ### Description

-@short: returns the type of the subheader of the swimlane by its id
+@short: Returns the type of the subheader of the swimlane by its id

 ### Usage